suprabhatgurrala/linux-cheatsheet/README.md

 `ssh <username>@<server IP> -L <local port>:localhost:<server port>`.

-So for example, if a web app is being served on `localhost:32400` on your server with IP `12.34.56.78` and you want to be able to access it locally on port `8888`, you could run the following:
+So for example, if a web app is being served on `localhost:32400` on your server with IP `12.34.56.78` and you want to be able to access it locally on port `8888`, you could run the following on your local machine:

 `ssh user@12.34.56.78 -L 8888:localhost:32400`